 See Disclosure, Terms and Conditions for more information.
 Thank you for supporting Misfit Gardening.

-1. Toilet paper card inner tubes make create compostable plant pots for seedlings.
-Place tubes in a container such as a margarine or ice cream tub, fill tubes with potting/seed compost and plant your seeds.
-Works well for squashes, beans, peas, carrots.
+1. Toilet paper cardboard inner tubes make great compostable plant pots for seedlings.
+Place tubes in a container such as a salad box, margarine or ice cream tub, fill tubes with potting/seed compost and plant your seeds.
+Works well for squashes, beans, peas and carrots.

 3. Yogurt pots make sturdy containers for your seedlings too, Be sure to poke some drainage holes in the bottom first.

 4. Large tubs of salad can be used as mini seed propagators/greenhouse.
 Rinse out the clear plastic container and remove label.
 Place over seedlings in the light.

 5. A piece of sturdy cardboard covered in foil acts as a reflector to help reduce spindly seedlings when growing on a windowsill inside.